iAdityaSharma2912/daily-tech-hacks/README.md

 ## Hack for Thu Jan 30 16:49:29 2025
 Create a simple Python script to clean up files older than a certain age.

+## Hack for Thu Jan 30 16:52:30 2025
+Use Git alias to shorten long git commands.